“Collecting more taxes than is absolutely necessary is legalized robbery.” – Calvin Coolidge

 This is just one example of bad legislation that gets rubber-stamped by our complacent legislature.
 I commit to fighting for small businesses at all levels of the government to reduce the red tape and regulations preventing entrepreneurs from starting or growing businesses in our state.
 As businesses grow our entire state will prosper as demand for labor will increase wages organically.
 Growing businesses invest in their communities and infrastructure to support their own growth.
 New ancillary businesses are attracted and grow as well to support established businesses that work to compound the success.

 We cannot tax our economy back to life.
 The only way our state is going to have the revenue to support even the most basic government functions is if we jump-start our small businesses.
 We cannot expect entrepreneurs to start new businesses in our state unless we eliminate all the burdensome and unnecessary barriers to entry.

 End Corporate Welfare

 “I will cut every penny of corporate welfare before I touch one penny of the social safety net.” – Rand Paul

-The sad truth is the millions of dollars given away by our state to corporations take away from social services for the individuals who are actually in need.
-Organic small business growth, incentivised by a business-friendly environment, will have a much greater impact to create more jobs and help struggling Rhode Islanders than the one-off economic development programs sponsored by the state.
-What better way is there to lift people out of poverty and government dependence than to give them the opportunity to start or work for a small business growing in our state?
+Each year, millions of dollars are given away to corporations who siphon resources away from education funding and social services for individuals who are actually in need.
+Organic small business growth, incentivized by a business-friendly environment, have the opposite impact by creating more jobs and helping struggling Rhode Islanders than the one-off economic development programs sponsored by the state.
+What better way is there to lift people out of this recession, out of poverty, and away from government dependence, then to give them the opportunity to start your own, or to start working for small business growth in our state?